 Look, time is limited and you want to throw a party.
 Thankfully, sites like Evite and Paperless Post allow you to send attractive, themed invitations to friends.
 Bonus, both sites feature tools that allow you to coordinate pot-luck dishes, which is key for any Friendsgiving.

 Thanksgiving has a pretty standard menu, but Friendsgiving doesn’t need to follow that pattern.
 Pick a theme, any theme!
 Then let your menu follow.
 Traditionally, the host provides the main dish and guests bring something to share.
 Be sure to let friends know what the main dish will be so they can coordinate appropriately.
 (Executive Chef Andrew Powers of Tavolo Italia in Frisco Square has a great stuffing recipe!
 Unfortunately, Tavolo closed this year, but the recipe lives on!)

 A signature cocktail can make any event feel special.
 Check Pinterest to find a concoction that fits with your Friendsgiving theme and have fun with it!
 Consider one for the men and one for the ladies.

 Sure, sharing a meal with friends is fun, but you know what makes it even more fun?
 Games, of course.
 Take turns sharing a fun memory or moment about someone around the dinner table.
 Or get wild and crazy with a pie eating contest for dessert.

 Decorations, party favors, desserts, oh my!
 Everything you need can be purchased from a local Frisco business.
 A good place to start is the Frisco Mercantile, whose more than 200 vendors are sure to have exactly what you need for a beautiful table.
-For a more casual event, you can find paper goods, favors, and balloons at Frisco’s family-owned party place, Party Rock.
+For a more casual event, you can find paper goods, favors, and balloons at Frisco’s Party City.

 Think Outside the Box.